massoncheg/forgejo-docs/user/repo-permissions.md

 - Read: Members can view the unit, and do standard actions for that unit (See the Read column under [Collaborators](#collaborators)).
 - Write: Members can view the unit, and execute write actions that unit (See the Write column under [Collaborators](#collaborators)).

-When a team is configured to have administrator access, you cannot change units.
+When a team is configured to have administrator access, when this is specified, you cannot change units.
+The team will have admin permissions (See the Admin column under _Collaborators_).

 Currently, there are six units that can be configured: